 The Society produces a wide range of useful factsheets on managing and treating eczema which can be downloaded as PDF below.

 We are funded entirely by voluntary donations.
-If you’ve found these factsheets useful, please consider a donation to help us to continue providing these services.
+If you’ve found these factsheets useful, please consider making a donation to help us to continue providing these services alternatively purchase them for £1 each in our online shop.

 Treatments for Eczema